petepm/Singleton/lyrics.md

 ## Post-chorus

 I see you like your fucking punk songs
-I'll sit and play them all day long
+I'd sit and play them all day long
 Then lay all night
 On a pull-out couch
 Sad like a miniature ice cube tray